 Both Uber and Lyft offer bonuses for new drivers.
 The great thing about this is that the bonus is for both the new driver and the existing driver who has referred them.
 There are some contingencies to this, so you’ll want to read up on the specifics, but this is a great way to earn more as a driver.

-If you’re currently driving for Uber or Lyft, get referrals out there to friends and acquaintances.
+If you’re currently driving for Uber, Lyft, DoorDash, Instacart, or Postmates, you can get referrals out there to friends and acquaintances.
 If you’re considering driving for one of these companies, make sure you use a referral code when you sign up.

 8. Drive For Both Companies at Once

 Once you’ve got some experience as a driver, you may want to consider driving for both Uber and Lyft at the same time.
+Or even experiment by driving for food delivery companies like Instacart, DoorDash, Postmates, or Shipt.
 By making yourself available with both companies, you can increase your number of rides and thus increase earnings.